dlhedglin/bv/README.md

-whole prompt, then dispatches `claude --bg` on the bean; the agent edits the project's checkout directly. `W` does the same but adds `--worktree`, so the agent lands in an isolated git worktree on its own branch — its edits reach the board only when that branch is merged.
+whole prompt, then dispatches `claude --bg` on the bean; the agent edits the project's checkout directly. `W` does the same but adds `--worktree`, so the agent lands in an isolated git worktree on its own branch — its edits reach the main checkout only when that branch is merged.
 Either way the dialog asks first, because there is no undo beyond `claude stop`.

 bv chooses the session `--name` and puts the bean id in it, which is what makes the Agent column an exact match for anything bv started rather than a guess from